-The Federation believes that assessment is a continual, evolving process, which informs planning and underpins pupil's depth of learning.
-The Federation are constantly observing pupils in all aspects of school life both objectively and subjectively.
+The Federation believes that assessment is a continual, evolving process, which informs planning and underpins children's depth of learning.
+The Federation are constantly observing children in all aspects of school life both objectively and subjectively.

-Assessment is a continuum by which we aim to monitor each pupil's progress and with which we are able to foster purposeful development both in life skills and academic achievement.
-A key principle to assessment is to support the child in making progress Another key principle is that our Assessment provides pupils with Hope and Aspiration.
+Assessment is a continuum by which we aim to monitor each child's progress and with which we are able to foster purposeful development both in life skills and academic achievement.
+A key principle to assessment is to support the child in making progress.
+Another key principle is that our assessment provides children with Hope and Aspiration.